holidayextras/holidayextras.github.com/_posts/2015-03-03-divider-tabs.md

 You are able to create as many as you want from what I can see, but I only require 4/5 'divider tabs' on a day to day basis.

 The way that I use this is to have categories for the links, just like you would in a file cabinet with different categories, except this is virtual.
-The categories I have currently are;
+The categories I have currently are:
 - Email+
 - Deployments
 - Documents